pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Yes, sorry, you are right.
 So, what do you do?
 ```

-In general the players can not repeat the same move again and again searching
+In general the protagonists can not repeat the same move again and again searching
 for best results.
 The core check mechanics already discourages this since every
 non-optimal result gives the scenarist the chance to add some trouble for the
-player.
+protagonist.
 However the scenarist should clearly state that it would not result in
 a new roll, since there is no reason that something different happens.
 The
 scenarist should actually allow another roll only if it is the fiction itself
 that demands for a repetitive action.